 Learn about the benefits of implementing the principle of least privilege in Data Protection 101, our series on the fundamentals of information security.

-Definition of the Principle of Least Privilege (POLP)
+What is the Principle of Least Privilege (POLP)?

 The principle of least privilege is the idea that at any user, program, or process should have only the bare minimum privileges necessary to perform its function.
 For example, a user account created for pulling records from a database doesn’t need admin rights, while a programmer whose main function is updating lines of legacy code doesn’t need access to financial records.
 The principle of least privilege can also be referred to as the principle of minimal privilege (POMP) or the principle of least authority (POLA).
 Following the principle of least privilege is considered a best practice in information security.